MJoergen/ym2151_delete/log.md

 exponentials.
 However, that turns out to be a bad idea, because there is a need for (at least) three multiplications.

 Instead, I will use the exponential method.
-The implementaion will therefore much more closely resemble that of [jotego/jt51](https://github.com/jotego/jt51/).
-Essentially, this will be a translation of jotego's implementation to VHDL.
+The implementation will therefore much more closely resemble that of [jotego/jt51](https://github.com/jotego/jt51/).
+In a loose sense, this will be a translation of jotego's implementation to VHDL.

 So the first checkin establishes the directory structure, where the files for synthesis are placed in the [src](src) directory, while files for simulation are placed in